 - Chase your clients for overdue payments

-Do any of the task above look easy to you?
+Do any of the tasks above look easy to you?
 Yes!
 I would probably say number 7 and 8 are the easiest.
-As you can see, you would probably need to perform tasks (1) to (6) before you can proceed to collect money from you client’s.
+As you can see, you would probably need to perform tasks (1) to (6) before you can proceed to collect money from your client's.